 Now you can start to write in Python!
 Let’s print Hello World!

 If you want to exit Python, press

-python3, the path and the name of the program.
+python3 followed by the path and name of the program.
 Like this:

 $ python3 example.py

-When you work at some project it is good to keep it inside a virtual environment.
-It will keep the dependencies you need at one place and you no dot have to worry about different projects which needs different version of the same module.
+When you work on a project, it is good to keep it inside a virtual environment.
+It will keep the dependencies you need in one place and you do not have to worry about different projects which need different versions of the same module.

 Let’s create a virtual environment called

-project_venv which will contain Python and pip which you can use to install project’s dependencies.
+project_venv which will contain Python and pip.
+You can use pip to install a project’s dependencies.

 $ python3 -m venv project_venv